Canada Day in Richmond, BC

 What to expect

 The Canada Day festivities start with a Pancake Breakfast.
-After that, there’s a parade (look for Sammy the Salmon, a favourite local mascot) plus multiple stages showcasing live music and cultural performances—check out the stage schedule here.
+After that, there’s a parade (look for Sammy the Salmon, a favourite local mascot) plus multiple stages showcasing live music and cultural performances.
 Throughout the day, there are also vintage car displays, craft and horticulture demonstrations, and much more.
 The festival footprint is quite large, so visitors can pick and choose what to see, and stay for as long as they like.